-The weekly MACD line is above its signal line since January 26, 2018.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low and getting smaller.
-It indicates that the current medium-term uptrend is getting weak.
+The weekly MACD line is below its signal line since March 29, 2018.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is relatively high and getting bigger.
+It indicates that the current medium-term downtrend is strong.
 Use the following link to access a MACD help.

 Short-term trend: [See AJG short-term trend chart]

 A short-term downtrend had started on April 30, 2018 at 70.94 and reached 66.22 on May 17, 2018.
 AJG lost 4.72 points, or 6.65%, in 17 days.
 The chart has formed a Falling Wedge chart pattern.
 The trend support level is at 66.15 and resistance is at 68.73.
 A Falling Wedge is a triangle formation with a noticeable slant to the downside.
 It represents the loss of a downside momentum on each successive low and has a bullish bias.
 The Falling wedge usually marks a reversal in a downtrend.
 In an uptrend a falling wedge is considered to be a continuation pattern.
 Use the following link to access a Falling Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Wedge pattern in a short-term trend.

 Daily Technical Indicators: [See AJG daily technical indicators chart]